ColeLab/controlCartography/networkDiagnosticMetrics/README.md

 5. **Other network metrics**: see https://sites.google.com/site/bctnet/

 ## Supplementary and helper code
 1. **netStruct.m:** uploads (into MATLAB workspace) useful CA partition info needed by other functions (color schemes, node indices, etc.)
+    - baseDir variable needs to be edited to match your local machine's path info